 - Do not lie in bed awake for a long time.
 If you are mulling things over or feeling hyper-aroused get up and go and sit in a quiet, dark room.
 Calm your thoughts until you feel sleepy or more relaxed again then return to bed.

-- If you experience trouble sleeping due to rumination over the fire for long enough to concern you, it’s important to seek some help.
+- If you experience trouble sleeping due to rumination over the emergency for long enough to concern you, it’s important to seek some help.
 Your agency’s EAP provider, or your GP will be able to provide some guidance.

 Keep good sleep habits